deadshot04/Odin-Project1/README.md

 # Odin-Project1

-This porject contains a basic webpage layout using html and css.
+This project contains a basic webpage layout using html and css.